CarlGao4/Muse-Sounds/README.md

 ## Help needed

 I'm not so familiar with sfz and soundfont formats, so my output SF2 and SF3 sounds may not be perfect.
 If you find any problems, please open an issue or pull request.

+Similar to the Harp, many other soundfonts have multiple presets but I can only extract part of them.
+As I only play Piano, I hope that someone familiar with those instruments can help me to extract all presets.

 ## Downloads